 8. Harry Potter & the Philosopher’s Stone – J.K Rowling (107 million copies)

-This book would have been an abject and well-deserving failure had it not been for Rowling’s inclusion, in the eleventh hour, of the iconic Mrs. Dursley.
-Her character really drives the plot along, and the showdown with the neighbours at the end of the novel is both suspenseful and beautifully paced.
-Unfortunately for Rowling, subsequent volumes displayed little of the flair that made the first one such a classic, and her decision to focus on minor characters like the tedious Harry clearly disappointed fans.
+This book would have been an abject failure had it not been for Rowling’s inclusion, in the eleventh hour, of the iconic Mrs. Dursley.
+Her character really drives the plot along, and the showdown with the neighbours at the end of the novel is a nail-biter.
+Unfortunately for Rowling, subsequent volumes displayed little of the same flair, and her decision to focus on minor characters like the tedious Harry disappointed fans.

 9. The Lord of the Rings – JRR Tolkien (150 million copies)